Aaron O'Connor

-Aaron Derek O'Connor (born 9 August 1983) is an English footballer who plays for Eastwood, where he plays as a forward.
+Aaron Derek O'Connor (born 9 August 1983) is an English footballer who plays for club Barwell, where he plays as a forward.

 Playing career

 Scunthorpe United

 Born in Nottingham, Nottinghamshire, O'Connor started his career at Ilkeston Town before moving to Third Division side Scunthorpe United on 12 December 2002.
 However, O'Connor featured in just three games as a substitute.
 Manager Brian Laws released the 19-year-old in February 2003, claiming he did not have the right attitude for the professional club.

 Nuneaton Borough and Ilkeston Town

 O'Connor had a brief spell at Nuneaton Borough at the start of the 2003–04 season, before moving back to Ilkeston Town.

 Gresley Rovers

 He then moved onto Gresley Rovers in July 2004.
 He spent two and a half seasons at Gresley, winning the Player's Player of The Year, Manager's Player of The Year and Supporter's Player of The Year awards in both seasons.
 O'Connor had a very impressive record of scoring 80 goals in 127 appearances for the club in all competitions.

 He had a two-week trial with Rushden & Diamonds in June 2006.